-- Workers' compensation coverage; - "3/4 minimum work guarantee"; - Employer-provided housing: - Transportation cost reimbursement (for those within 50 miles of the consulate the reimbursement would be limited to travel from the consulate); - Employers petitioning for H-2A workers would continue to be required to conduct various types of recruitment of U.S. workers, including posting of the job opportunity on an online registry, contacting former workers and conducting positive recruitment required by DOL, and would be required to maintain a recruitment report.
-However, the "50% rule" requiring the hiring of qualified US workers during the first half of the season would be reduced to the greater of 33% of the season or 30 days after the season begins for all employers except farm labor contractors (FLCs), who must continue to offer jobs to U.S. workers through 50% of the contract, and - The FLC bond requirement the requirement is strengthened by requiring that the bond be annually updated based on the number of workers and required wages.
+- Workers' compensation coverage (even if a state law excludes farmworkers); - "3/4 minimum work guarantee"; - Employer-provided housing; - Transportation cost reimbursement (for those within 50 miles of the consulate, the reimbursement would be limited to travel from the consulate); - Employers petitioning for H-2A workers would continue to be required to conduct various types of recruitment of U.S. workers, including posting the job opportunity on an online registry, contacting former workers, conducting positive recruitment required by DOL, and maintaining a recruitment report.
+However, the "50% rule" requiring the hiring of qualified U.S. workers during the first half of the season would be reduced to the greater of 33% of the season or 30 days after the season begins for all employers except farm labor contractors (FLCs), who must continue to offer jobs to U.S. workers through 50% of the contract; and - The FLC bond requirement.
+The requirement is strengthened by requiring that the bond be annually updated based on the number of workers and required wages.

-However, the bill would also modify the current H-2A program in significant ways, including adding many important new protections that were won, as well as concessions that had to be made in order to gain bipartisan support among legislators.
+However, the bill would also modify the current H-2A program in significant ways, including by adding many important new worker protections and making changes sought by employers and their allies in Congress.